hassenhamdi/hassenhamdi/README.md

 - I do highly care about improving my skills and continuous learn and gain new knowledge and skills .
 - Delving and uncovering mysteries  of AI and related subjects  .
 -  🌱 Highly Proficient in Python and Java   ...
--  Currently learning in Django for web developement specially my main focus is backend .
+- Expert with Django framework for web developement and Django rest api.
 - 💞️ I’m looking to collaborate on projects for software developement, testing ,deploying and maintainace to gain the experience and sufficient coding skills to solve real world challenges .

 - "Wisdom is my Companion and it is my Guiding Light."